 The best way to do this is to keep all surfaces dry.
 One handy device to assist with this is a dehumidifier that can be programmed to control the moisture in a room or building.

 Flooding And Mold Go Together

 Where there is water, you can expect mold to be not far behind.
 If you have experienced a San Francisco flood, your best solution is to control the environment where mold may form.
-These tips will give you a general idea but for professional advice, contact your local flood restoration service.
+These tips will give you a general idea but for professional advice, contact your local mold removal expert.